 DWL(B)i = distributed withdrawal for a nomination day in the sculpting period;

 AQ = total actual quantity (in energy) withdrawn at the delivery point during the sculpting period.
-Estimated meter reads must not be used in any calculations; and
+Estimated meter readings must not be used in any calculations; and

 SF(B)i = the sculpting factor for each nomination day in the sculpting period which is the reciprocal of the number of days in the period.